ymollard/python-starter-slides/exercises.md

 ---

 - 4.2.
-Create a logger for each module: `agios.py`, `blocked.py`, `internal.py`.
-Make sure you log useful debug info in the next questions.
+Move the class declaration of `AgiosBankAccount` in `agios.py`

 - 4.3.
-Move the class declaration of `AgiosBankAccount` in `agios.py`
+Move the class declarations of `BlockedBankAccount` and `InsufficientBalance` in `blocked.py`

 - 4.4.
-Move the class declarations of `BlockedBankAccount` and `InsufficientBalance` in `blocked.py`
+Move the class declaration of `BankAccount` in `internal.py`

 - 4.5.
-Move the class declaration of `BankAccount` in `internal.py`

-- 4.6.
 Move the scenario (i.e. the successive instanciation of all accounts of companies and individuals) in `scenario1.py`

 ---

+- 4.6.
+Check each module and add missing relative import statements Relative imports start with `.` or `..`

 - 4.7.
-Check each module and add missing relative import statements Relative imports start with `.` or `..`

-- 4.8.
 Check each module and add missing absolute import statements such as `datetime`

 ⚠️ Import statements in the scenario must not be relative because `scenario1.py` will be located outside package `account`.

+- 4.8.
+Add empty `__init__.py` files to all directories of the package.

 - 4.9.
-Add empty `__init__.py` files to all directories of the package.

-- 4.10.
 Execute the scenario and check that it leads to the same result as before this refactoring

 ---
 ## Part 5: Test your package with `pytest`